amithapa/techmang3-api/README.md

 # techmang3-api
-Demo CI CD for techmang3 api using flask
+Demo CI CD for techmang3 api listing details of people using flask